cgsb/hitscore/src/doc/hitscore_usage.md

 version (at least if we want to be RPM-clean).

-RPMs go to `in /tmp/hitscorerpmbuild/RPMS/x86_64`, send the latest one to `WSO1`/`WSO5`, and:
+RPMs go to `in /tmp/hitscorerpmbuild/RPMS/x86_64`, send the latest one to `WSO1`, and:

-As root:
+As root on `WSO1`, put the website in Read-only mode:

+    echo 'maintenance:on' > /var/hitscoreweb/ocsigen_command

+(to put back in read-write mode just use `maintenance:off`).

+You can go to <https://gencore.bio.nyu.edu/log> to see what users are doing.

+Then stop the server, install, the new one and start it:

-     # service hitscoreweb stop
+     service hitscoreweb stop
-     # killall hitscoreserver   #sometimes needed (TODO: fix)
+     killall hitscoreserver             # sometimes needed
-     # rpm -e hitscoreweb
+     rpm -e hitscoreweb
-     # rpm -i /tmp/hitscorerpmbuild/RPMS/x86_64/hitscoreweb-0.6-3.x86_64.rpm
+     rpm -i <NAME OF THE RPM FILE>
-     # service hitscoreweb start
+     service hitscoreweb start

-One may use something like this after stopping the service:

-     # while true; do echo "Gencore stopped for Maintenance, come back in a few minutes" | nc -l 80 ; done
+Once running, the webserver takes a while before being able to accept new users, just wait for the caches to be ready :)

+## For New Developments Only

 ### Migration Between Versions